Deployment – Initial Entry Training (IET)

 Make copies of all applicable Education & Military documents and give them to a person you trust (i.e. the person you gave POA/FERPA)

 - Leave & Earnings Statement (LES)

-- You may or may not have received a LES since you have just joined.
-If you are Reserve or National Guard, and have attended Drill and have been paid, you would have received a LES.
+- You may or may not have received a LES since you just joined the military.
+If you are Reserve or National Guard, and have attended Drill and have been paid, you would have received an LES.

-- DFAS only retains LES statements for 1 year.
+- DFAS only retains LES records for 1 year.
 LES documents from prior years may be required for Financial Aid Verification.

 - Keep at least 5 years of W-2s in case you are audited by the IRS or if these records are needed for Financial Aid Verification.

 - Keep a copy of your current orders and provide a copy to a person you trust (i.e. the person you gave POA/FERPA).